AmasAura/Malaria_Detection_YOLOv8/README.md

 ## 🙋🏽‍♀About Me

+## 🙋🏽‍♀️ About Me

 Hi!
-I'm **Amarachi**, a data scientist and public health advocate passionate about building AI solutions to real-world health problems.
-This project represents a step toward smarter, faster diagnostics for underserved communities.
+I'm **Amarachi**, a data scientist and public health advocate passionate about building AI solutions for real-world health problems.
+This project is part of my mission to make intelligent diagnostics more accessible in underserved communities.

+I’m also a lifelong learner actively building my portfolio.
+📚 Check out my learning journey here: [My Data Science Journey](https://github.com/AmasAura/My-data-science-Journey)

 🔗 [LinkedIn](https://www.linkedin.com/in/favouralor) | 📂 [More Projects Coming Soon](#)